About the course

 For Maps and Directions please visit our helpful ‘Where to Find Us’ page.
 Further details are sent by email when you have booked.

-As you will be on campus for this course, the Autodesk Inventor software is pre-installed on the univerisities PC's and Macs.
-We recommend purchasing the trial version no earlier than two weeks before the course starts for your home PC or Mac.
+As you will be on campus for this course, the Autodesk Inventor software is pre-installed on the universities PC's and Macs.
+We recommend purchasing the trial version no earlier than three days before the course starts for your home PC or Mac.

 To be able to maintain the pace of this course you should:

 - Have PC skills that are above a basic level